Bolgatanga Technical University: Campuses

-History, departments and programs
+History

 The school was founded in 1999 under PNDC Law 321(1992) which was amended in 2007 with an Act of Parliament (Act 745).
 It was converted into a Technical University in April, 2020, by the Technical Universities amendment Act 2020 (Act 1016).

 Academic programmes began in September 2003 in Bukere.
 Over the years, the School and then University has grown in terms of infrastructure, staff numbers and their qualifications, academic programmes and student numbers.

+Academic programmes and departments

 The university runs over twenty-five different tertiary programmes at BTech, HND and Diploma level in three Schools;